gariepyz/Machine-Learning-Powered-Bottom-up-Alloy-Catalyst-Discovery/README.md

 The main notebook titled 'Catalyst_Discovery_Framework' performs configurational space exploration, predicts optimal catalyst structures and automatically generates VASP readable geometry files based on the ML guided optimization.

-The exact pipeline used to discover catalyst is visualized below.
+The exact pipeline used to discover catalysts is visualized below.
 The notebook elaborates on the design decisions, science and discovery featured in the publication.

 <p align="center" width="75%">
     <img width="50%" src="images/pipeline.png">